Cyprien-Ricque/EPITECH-getnextline-2018/README.md

 # EPITECH-getnextline-2018
-Epitech project whose goal is to read and return the next line of the chosen input
+Epitech project whose goal is to read and return the next line of the chosen input. <br>
+The goal was to code as short as possible